rse-council/researchsoftware.org/README.md

 This is the website of the international research software engineering community.

 Research Software Engineers are people who combine professional software expertise with an understanding of research.
-They work in many contexts and may have various job titles but the term Research Software Engineer (RSE) is fast gaining international recognition.
+They go by various job titles but the term Research Software Engineer (RSE) is fast gaining international recognition.

 # National RSE Associations